 (Note: On the City's salary range tables, each premium level is equal to approximately 2.75%.)

 B. SALARY ADJUSTMENTS

-The following salary adjustments are reflected in Appendices B-F and apply to all Unit employees (salary range, flat-rate, fixed-step do not move on a salary range):
+The following salary adjustment is reflected in Appendix A and applies to all Unit employees (salary range, flat-rate, fixed-step do not move on a salary range):